calimero-project/import-ets-xml/README.md

 Manual invocation
 -----------------
+  * Chose the appropriate XSL style sheet (see below).
   * Copy the chosen XSL file into the root directory of the extracted ETS4 project.
   * Invoke an appropriate XSLT tool.
 Under Linux/OS X you may use `xsltproc`: `xsltproc -o <output_XML_file> <XSL_file> <source_XML_file>`

 Choose the appropriate XSL style sheet: